Early life and career

 During this time, she began a relationship with the University of Houston, where she served as Visiting Scholar, 1999-2001.
 She is the only Visiting Scholar for the Center for Mexican Studies who has been awarded two consecutive one-year appointments.
 There she began her work with young people fearful of writing.
 This experience evolved into her first anthology, "Urban Speak: Poetry of the City" (Center for Mexican American Studies, University of Houston, 2002), which contains poems by her students.

 Her work on anthologies of poems, memoir, and short stories honed her skills as a trusted and prize-winning editor, producer, and public speaker.
-Since "Urban Speak: Poetry of the City", she has conceptualized and edited seven original anthologies:
+Since "Urban Speak: Poetry of the City", she has conceptualized and edited eight original anthologies:

 "Windows into My World: Latino Youth Write Their Lives" (Arte Público Press, 2007)